DvdNss/mnist_encoder/README.md

 ## About The Project

-This project aims to create a multi-channel auto-encoder for MNIST dataset.
+This project aims to create a multi-channel auto-encoder for MNIST dataset using PyTorch.
 We pass images (CH1) and labels (CH2) as inputs and gradually mask the labels so the model can learn not only to predict the correct labels but also generate images that can be predicted with the correct labels.
+Each channel has its own encoder, and the model has a global encoder encoding each encoded channel, same for the decoding way.

 <!-- TABLE OF CONTENTS -->
 <details open="open">